 There was a time when I finally broke the news to my mom that I’m making a big move to America.
 Actually, I was scared to tell her.
 I was 22 years old, living in another city, about to graduate college AND so excited about my decision, yet scared to tell my own mom.
 Why?
 Because I knew she loved me so much and that she won’t be able to see me often, if ever.
 And what did my mom do when I finally shared the news with her?
 She started crying tears of joy, because she knew I’m about to follow my dreams.
 I was stunned, because there it was right in front of me – a proof of the unconditional, selfless love.

-2. Visualize the life you want and you’ll have it.
+2. If you visualize the life you want, you’ll get it.

 My mom is a big believer in the power of creating your own destiny.
 Ever heard of the law of attraction?
 Think positive thoughts, keep daily reminders of what you really want (better job, new house, etc.) and before you realize it, it’s all yours.
 If you work hard at it, of course!